Matt Flynn Game: Legacy

-In securing the victory, the Packers recorded their 15th win of the season, most in their history.
+In securing the victory, the Packers recorded their 15th win of the season, the most in a regular season in their history.
 Flynn's performance set two Packers team records: most passing touchdowns in a game (6) and most passing yards in a game (480).
 Both records were tied by Rodgers over the next few seasons.
 Rodgers threw six touchdowns in a game in both 2012 and 2014, and threw for 480 yards in a game in 2013.
 Stafford's 520 yards passing were the most ever in a game against the Packers and the most passing yards at Lambeau Field, while Johnson's 244 yards receiving were the most ever against the Packers.
 The combined passing yards total, 971, was the most in a single game in NFL history, while Flynn and Stafford became the first quarterbacks to each throw for over 400 yards and 5 passing touchdowns in the same game.
 The teams set a number of other NFL, team, and individual offensive records.

 The biggest impact of the game however, was to Flynn's impending free agency.
 After having served as Rodgers' backup for four seasons, there was already interest from other teams to sign Flynn after the end of the season.
 This interest expanded significantly after his performance, ultimately helping him secure a three-year, $26 million deal from the Seattle Seahawks to be their presumed starting quarterback.
 The Seahawks drafted Russell Wilson a month after signing Flynn; Tarvaris Jackson (the Seahawks starter from the previous season), Wilson and Flynn battled in the preseason to be the starter.
 Wilson ultimately won the battle, securing the starting role for the next 10 seasons and winning Super Bowl XLVIII with the Seahawks.
 Flynn was traded to the Oakland Raiders after the season, released and then resigned by the Packers halfway through the 2013 NFL season after Rodgers was injured.
 He had another notable game during his second stint with the Packers in 2013.
 With his team trailing 26–3 against the Dallas Cowboys, Flynn threw four touchdown passes to beat the Cowboys 37–36 in what ended up being his second to last start in place of Rodgers.
 Flynn played for another two seasons before leaving the NFL for good.